ONSdigital/tredegar/src/main/resources/bulletins/Cancer Statistics Registrations, England (Series MB1), No. 43, 2012.md

 - are managed impartially and objectively in the public interest.

 Once statistics have been designated as National Statistics it is a statutory requirement that the Code of Practice shall continue to be observed.

+## [accordion] Footnotes
+This information will not be available in the prototype, however in the future the footnotes related to this statistical bulletin will appear here.